Can You Make Espresso in a French Press? (Here’s How)

 Forcing water at such high pressures results in a very unique beverage with its own characteristics.
 Aside from its intense nature and thick, heavy body, coffee made in an espresso machine has one defining feature that no other coffee maker can produce: crema.

-If you don’t want to purchase an expensive espresso machine, and you’re just looking for a small, intense cup of coffee, then the good news is that this can be achieved in a French press.
+If you don’t want to buy an expensive espresso machine and just want a small, intense cup of coffee, the good news is you can achieve this with a French press.

 How to make espresso-like coffee in a French press